rupalshukla82/pwskills23/README.md

 ## Features

-- Responsiveness :- users can use this website in thire Mobile phone , tabltes , computer and also use in thire laptop .
+- Responsiveness :- users can use this website in thire Mobile phone , tabletes , computer and also use in thire laptop .

 - interface :- user-friendly interface